Become a baker using the Concordium Client#

 concordium-client

-Each account has a unique baker ID that is used when registering its baker.
+Each account has a unique validator ID that is used when registering its validator.
 This ID has to be provided by the network and currently cannot be precomputed.
-This ID must be given inside the baker keys file to the node so that it can use the baker keys to create blocks.
+This ID must be given inside the validator keys file to the node so that it can use the validator keys to create blocks.
 The concordium-client

 will automatically fill this field when performing the following operations.